eberban/eberban/books/tour/src/logic/default.md

 practical for predicates made with some grammar rules such as numbers.
 Also, those common arguments might be specific to some text or speech.

-To address the above, Eberban allows to manage __default arguments__, which are properties that some arguments must satisfy __only when there are no explicit bounds on them__.
+To address the above, Eberban allows the management of __default arguments__, which are properties that some arguments must satisfy __only when there are no explicit bounds on them__.

 Let's take as exemple the predicate __espuateran__, which means